retorquere/zotero-better-bibtex/site/content/_index.md

 ---
 <!-- WARNING: GENERATED FROM https://github.com/retorquere/zotero-better-bibtex/blob/master/README.md.
 EDITS WILL BE OVERWRITTEN -->

+# Better BibTeX for Zotero

-This extension aims to make Zotero (and soon Juris-M) effective for us text-based authoring holdouts;
+This extension aims to make Zotero and Juris-M effective for us text-based authoring holdouts;
 currently, that translates to the LaTeX/Markdown crowd.
 To get started, read the [Installation](https://retorquere.github.io/zotero-better-bibtex/installation) instructions.
 At its core, it behaves like any Zotero import/export module; anywhere you can export or import bibliography items in Zotero,